ludwigwinkler/ludwigwinkler.github.io/_posts/2019-09-01-InducingPoints.md

 This is in contrast to how we normally think about Normal distributions and data where each feature has its own dimension in a Normal distribution.
 So for example, a data set with 200 data points $x_n$, five features per data point and a scalar target value would create a Normal distribution of dimensionality 200.

-Usually the squared exponential kernel to compute the covariance between two data points $x_i$ and $x_j$ via
+Usually the squared exponential kernel is used to compute the covariance between two data points $x_i$ and $x_j$ via

 $$
 \begin{align*}